5 Home Remedies for Muscle Relief

 Enjoy essential oil therapies such as:

-Epsom and relaxing oil baths relieve muscle spasms, reduce inflammation and calm the feeling of pain.
+Epsom and relaxing oil baths relieve muscle spasms, reduce inflammation and pain.

 - 2 liters of hot water